samjones00/docs/docs/autoquery-autogen.md

 The existing `/crud/all/csharp` Service continues to return generated Services for all Tables but will stitch together and use existing types where they exist.

+> If your new code first services are missing, remember to make sure your AppHost is scanning the assembly they belong to by using `typeof(MyGeneratedType).Assembly` in your `AppHost` params.

 ### Trying it out

 We now have all the features we need to quickly servicify an existing database that we can easily customize to apply custom App logic to further protect & validate access.